techspence/ADeleginator/README.md

 # ADeleginator
-A tool to find insecure trustee and resource delegations in Active Directory
+A tool to find insecure trustee and resource delegations in Active Directory.
+ADeleginator is a wrapper around [ADeleg](https://github.com/mtth-bfft/adeleg/), a tool written by [@mtth-bfft](https://github.com/mtth-bfft).

 ```
 ____ ___  ____ _    ____ ____ _ _  _ ____ ___ ____ ____